Ozi-cheri/Tic-tac-toe/README.md

 ## Responsive Testing

 * Responsive testing on screen devices and browsers
-  * The game is responsive,looks good and works on all standard sizes using the devtool divice toolbar.
+  * The game is responsive,looks good and works on all standard sizes using the devtool device toolbar.
   * The game is functional when tested in **Chrome** and **Firefox** browsers.

 ## Validator Testing